PC Today

 PC Today (Later Cyber Trend) was a monthly mobile computing and technology computer magazine published by Sandhills Publishing Company in Lincoln, Nebraska, US.

 History and profile

 The article and editorial content focused primarily around mobile and wireless technologies, notebooks, mobile phones, PDAs, Windows, and office and home software.
 The magazine was renamed CyberTrend in 2014, which was distributed to business-class hotels, airline clubs, and fixed-base operators.
 The magazine also included classified advertising.
+Nancy Hammel served as the editor-in-chief of the magazine when it was published under the title of PC Today.
 The magazine ceased publication in July 2017.